meowoodie/Spatio-Temporal-Textual-Point-Processes/README.md

 </p>

-We then construct the linkage between crime events by introducing auxiliary variables that indicates the probability *i*-th event is linked to *j*-th event.
+We then construct the linkage between events by introducing auxiliary variables that indicates the probability *i*-th event is linked to *j*-th event.
 Moreover, an EM algorithm for learning the parameters is presented.
 <p align="center">
 <img src=https://github.com/meowoodie/Event-Correlation-Detection/blob/master/imgs/e-step.png width="50%">
 </p>